Q. What makes you different from other college-essay counselors?

 Q. Can you help me/my child get into [XYZ University]?

 A. I work to help students brainstorm, revise, and finalize their best work, so they can claim as much ownership as possible in a process that may otherwise feel capricious.
-I have helped hundreds of students gain admission to top US colleges and universities.
+I have helped hundreds of students gain admission to top US colleges and universities, and I will work with you/your child to pursue their goals to the best of their ability.
 See Results and Testimonials.

 Q. Do you guarantee college admission, or admission to particular schools?